Get Practical Leadership Tips and Insights

 Leadership Stress

-Leadership is demanding and often stressful, leading to burnout and mistakes.
-Managing this stress is crucial for effective leadership.
-In this article, we’ll explore a principle of a five-step process Jim has developed that can teach you how to deal with leadership stress.
-Read on to discover how you can turn stress from a hindrance into a catalyst for growth and productivity.
 How to Deal with Leadership Stress “Gosh, right now my jokes are funny and I’m the best looking guy in the world, but I know as soon as I lose, all that will change.”
 This quote came from a man who was recently granted the position of head football coach for a major NCAA football team.
 If you’ve been in leadership for any length of time, you either grinned or shook your head in agreement.
 You know leadership is demanding.
 Leadership is demanding and oftentimes stressful.
-As a
+As a result, leaders burn out.
+Their behavior becomes less predictable.
+They begin making more mistakes.
+Some are actions unbecoming for a leader.
+Some mistakes are due to a lack of action.
+They stop taking care of their own person – mind, body, and soul.
+After a while, they find themselves in a really bad place.
+Bad habits, irritation, confusion, and truckloads of stress.

 Read More »